 Like it says, the vnstat actually source the information from the kernel and doesn’t actually track the inbound or outgoing traffic at the network level.
-This makes it lighter app service that doesn’t consume any background core or processing.
+This makes it a lighter app service that doesn’t consume any background core or processing.
 Cool, isn’t it?

 How to install vnStat via terminal?

-vnStat is supported by Linux and BSD based open source operating system.
+vnStat is supported by Linux and BSD based open-source operating system.
 You can easily install it on Ubuntu, CentOS, Debian, and various other operating systems.
 For Ubuntu, you can follow below command lines:

 sudo apt-get install vnstat

-The above command will automatically download and install latest available vnstat utility on your Ubuntu server.
+The above command will automatically download and install the latest available vnstat utility on your Ubuntu server.
 Continue next command

 After installation, the above command will verify if the vnstat is correctly installed or not.
-If you are watching any error like command ‘vnstat’ not found, then try rebooting your server and install again with previous installation command.
+If you are watching any error like command ‘vnstat’ not found, then try rebooting your server and install again with the previous installation command.

 sudo service vnstat start

-Once you verify the valid installation for utility, then start vnstat service with above command as it needs to be manually started.
+Once you verify the valid installation for utility, then start vnstat service with the above command as it needs to be manually started.

 Monitor server bandwidth usage with the command line